or click image to search using:

 One Fifteen Billiard Rules

-One Fifteen Billiards (1 Fifteen billiards, 1-15 billiards, One 15 billiards) is a north american version of the game of Eight Ball.
+One Fifteen Billiards (1 Fifteen billiards, 1-15 billiards, One 15 billiards) is a version of the game of Eight Ball.
 One Fifteen Pool is a variation on that game in which special rules apply to the 1-ball and the 15-ball.
 The 1-ball and the 15-ball are called "special balls" in One Fifteen Billiards.

 Players